Farmland Market Update – May 2025

 Breaking it down by Iowa’s crop reporting districts (Dec 2024 – May 2025), we see significant variation in land values based on quality and location:

-The data shows that high-quality land in the Northwest is fetching the highest per-acre price, while North Central’s low-quality land is the cheapest.
-However, when adjusted for CSR2 (Corn Suitability Rating), the Northeast’s low-quality land has an unusually high cost per point, suggesting buyers are paying a premium for specific attributes in that region.
+The data shows that high-quality land in the Northwest commands the highest per-acre price, while North Central’s low-quality land remains the cheapest.
+However, when adjusted for CSR2, the Northeast’s low-quality land has an unusually high cost per point—suggesting buyers are paying a premium for specific attributes in that region.

 Price Trends Over Time